pt2710/McCrackns-Prime-Law/README.md

 ## Abstract

 This project implements **McCrackn's Prime Law**—an explicit, recursive, and deterministic equation for the generation of the prime sequence.
-The framework is both mathematically rigorous and publication-ready, including motif innovation statistics and prime gap histograms for research dissemination.

 ---